starskyreverie/audsio/README.md

 # audsio

-A place to share and find audio clips, written in JavaScript.
+A place to find and share audio files - written in JavaScript.

 ## Contributing